Welcome to Photoshop 2: Portrait Retouching and Color Correction!

 It works like a brush, meaning you can adjust the size, shape, and intensity of the effect in the Options bar.

 Create a copy of the "Original" layer by dragging and dropping the layer over the New Layer Icon.
 Rename the layer "Teeth".

 We will be working directly on this layer because the Dodge Tool does not have the ability to sample the layers below.
 Working on a layer copy is important because it's easy to over-do this effect, and we’ll have opacity and blending control over this individual layer.

 Select the Dodge Tool.
-It may be hiding under the Burn Tool or the Sponge Tool.
 In the Options menu across the top, adjust the Dodge Tool settings as shown: